 T-Systems is the corporate customers unit of Deutsche Telekom.
 Building on a global infrastructure of data centers and networks, T-Systems operates information and communication technology (ICT) systems for multinational corporations and public sector institutions.
 T-Systems is pursuing the mission to shape the future of a connected business world and society by creating added value for customers, employees and investors through innovative ICT solutions.

 T-Systems has divided its operational activities into three dedicated management divisions: the Telecommunications (TC) Division, the Information Technology (IT) Division and the Digital Division (DD).
 Each has entrepreneurial responsibility for the entire value chain within their designated business area: from product development, to sales, to production and delivery.

-In the current edition of our customer magazine everything revolves around IT security management: Under cover – the playbook for fighting cyber crime.
+In the current edition of our customer magazine everything revolves around Blockchain, mobile payment, predictive maintenance – the list goes on and on.

 This product-oriented strategy enables T-Systems to meet diverse customer requirements across all lines and industries.
 The TC Division will extend the telecommunications activities both in Germany and internationally, and will ensure the closer integration of the business processes of all relevant units within the Deutsche Telekom Group.
 The IT Division serves the demand for conventional IT services, system integration, and outsourcing.

 This allows the company to focus on state-of-the-art technological trends.
 The information and communication technology sector is currently undergoing changes that have a major impact on companies of every size and in every industry: Cloud computing and the mobile solutions that build on them, along with big data combined with social media, are turning existing business models on their heads.
 These disruptive technologies make completely new demands on IT security – not least due to the exponential increase in cyber crime.

 Three Communications Megatrends shape the global information and communication technology market: